The office has changed a lot over the last 50 years, from cubicle culture to open plan spaces, rigid structures to agile working.

 Fostering a sense of belonging is the very essence of what the office helps to achieve.
 The office is a space where people can feel connected to their colleagues and to the organisation.
 But with individuals only spending one, two, three days in the office a week, the office needs to work harder to make them feel like they belong.

-• Include bar-style seats support on-the-fly conversations as people drink their coffee, while comfortable seats will support deeper conversations
+- Include bar-style seats to support on-the-fly conversations as people drink their coffee, while comfortable seats will support deeper conversations.

 Summary